 Adriana, joined us in 2011 and is indispensible to the day-to-day running of our Centre.
 Originally from Ecuador, Adriana has been living in London for 18 years.
 She enjoys coming into Baytree every day and especially loves the warm and friendly atmosphere among all staff and beneficiaries.
 In her free time Adriana loves going for long walks with her son and her Jack Russell, Monchito.

-Sophia is the DHEF trustee who is most closely involved with Baytree.
-Her career has been particularly varied: following gaining her MA from Oxford in Chemistry she went on to work for Courtaulds, KPMG Roche Pharmaceuticals & Deloitte Consulting.
+Sophia has been closely involved with Baytree since 2004 through her previous role as Trustee of DHEF and has kept a close track of the financial affairs and strategic direction of Baytree. .
+Her career has been particularly varied: following gaining her MA from Oxford in Chemistry she went on to work for Courtaulds, KPMG Roche Pharmaceuticals, Deloitte Consulting and currently Oxford University Press.
 She is a qualified chartered accountant, ACMA with experience in various industry sectors.
-Over the past few years she has juggled her time working as an independent consultant for Oxford University Press, being Chair of Governors of Newman University and contributing to third sector organisations.
-Sophia joined the DHEF Baytree Committee in 2004 and since then has kept close track of the financial affairs and strategic direction of Baytree.
-She has raised considerable funds for Baytree – including through a sponsored cycle from London to Oxford on more than one occasion.
+Over the past few years she been Chair of Governors of Newman University, a Trustee of DHEF and is currently a member of the Plater Finance Committee.
+She has raised considerable funds for Baytree – including a sponsored cycle from London to Oxford on more than one occasion.